-- If your young person has a diagnosed medical condition, ensure that they have access to appropriate medication. - If your young person is at risk of an anaphylactic reaction, they must carry an adrenalin auto- injector e.g. EpiPen within easy reach each day. - Encourage your young person to complete any assignments or journals. - Have a conversation about your young person's day in the workplace.
-For example: - tell me what you do during the day at work. - o have you learned anything unexpected and especially interesting? - what are the education and training requirements of the job(s)? - what are the working conditions like?
-Is there a union? - $\circ\;$ if there is anything of concern, have you raised it with the employer or the school? - $\circ$ do you think this might be the right industry for you? - o did you receive clear advice about doing the job safely?
+- If your student has a diagnosed medical condition, ensure that they have access to appropriate medication. - If your student is at risk of an anaphylactic reaction, they must carry an adrenalin autoinjector e.g. EpiPen within easy reach each day. - Encourage your student to complete any assignments or journals. - Have a conversation about your student's day in the workplace.
+For example: - o tell me what you do during the day at work. - o have you learned anything unexpected and especially interesting? - o what are the education and training requirements of the job(s)? - o what are the working conditions like?
+Is there a union? - o if there is anything of concern, have you raised it with the employer or the school? - o do you think this might be the right industry for you? - o did you receive clear advice about doing the job safely?